Electron spin resonance in a dilute magnon gas as a probe of magnon scattering resonances: Introduction

-In this article, we study the electron spin resonance (ESR) in a dilute magnon gas as a probe of magnon scattering resonances.
-ESR is a powerful experimental technique to investigate the dynamics of interacting spin systems,\cite{Katsumata:2000,Ajiro:2003} while theoretical calculations of its spectrum are in general challenging.
-Here we develop a quantum cluster (or virial) expansion which uses a small parameter called fugacity $z\equiv e^{-\beta\Delta}\ll1$ related to the diluteness of the system to perform a systematic expansion, where $\Delta$ is a single-particle excitation energy and $\beta\equiv1/(\kB T)$ is the inverse temperature.\cite{Landau-Lifshitz:1980} We first demonstrate the quantum cluster expansion in Sec.~\ref{sec:boson} by computing a single-particle spectral function in a dilute Bose gas, which serves as the universal formula for ESR at low temperature and can be used to extract the scattering length between magnons.
+We first demonstrate this quantum cluster expansion in Sec.~\ref{sec:boson} by computing a single-particle spectral function in a dilute Bose gas, which serves as the universal formula for ESR at low temperature and can be used to extract the scattering length between magnons.
 Then in Sec.~\ref{sec:magnon}, we apply the same method to ESR in a dilute magnon gas and show that the frequency shift of the single-magnon peak changes its sign and the linewidth reaches its maximum across a scattering resonance between magnons.
 Such characteristic behaviors are universal and can be used to experimentally locate the two-magnon resonance when an external parameter such as pressure is varied.
-Finally, Sec.~\ref{sec:summary} is devoted to the conclusion of this article and discussion where we also suggest that the emergence of an Efimov state of three magnons may be observed with ESR through an additional peak structure in the linewidth caused by the three-magnon resonance.
+Finally, Sec.~\ref{sec:summary} is devoted to the conclusion of this paper and discussion where we also suggest how the emergence of an Efimov state of three magnons and its binding energy may be observed with ESR.
 Below we set $\hbar=\kB=1$ and the unspecified range of integration is assumed to be from $-\infty$ to $\infty$.